KevinMcDonnell6/chordomics/README.md

 Once the app is running, follow the steps to preprocess, load, and view your data!

 For detailed step-by-step walkthroughs look into the "Walkthroughs" folder above.

+## Preparing your metaproteomics data
+The input data must be `.csv` format, with column names.
+The output from programs like MPA^[<https://github.com/compomics/meta-proteome-analyzer>] is ideal (see "MPAdata" Walkthrough); It will look for columns "Proteins", containing one or more Uniprot accessions.

+## Preparing your metagenomics data
+You will need a run ID from from a public repository on MG-RAST^[<http://www.mg-rast.org/>].
+Alternatively you can manually download the required files and upload them to Chordomics.
+For more information look at the "MGRASTdata" and "MGRASTDataProcessing" files in the Walkthroughs folder above.

 ## Data Processing
 The App can handle both MG-RAST data as well as MetaProteomeAnalyzer (MPA) files.